billperegoy/sentence/README.md

    converting each raw string into a %Word{} struct that stored the raw word along
     with any leading and trailing punctuation.

-2.I then extracted a raw list of strings (ignoring punctuation) and reversed it.
+2. I then extracted a raw list of strings (ignoring punctuation) and reversed it.

 3. I then merged the raw reversed list into the list of word structures.